+23(a)(2).
 Common questions of law and fact exist as to all members of the putative class, and there are no factual or legal issues that differ between the putative class members.
 These questions predominate over the questions affecting only individual class members.
-The principal issues include: (1) whether Plaintiff and the class members conferred a benefit on Defendants; (2) whether Defendants knew or should have known of the benefit; (3) whether Defendants retained an unjust benefit because the loan was void; and (4) what is the proper recovery for Plaintiff and the class members against each of Defendants.
+The principal issues include: (1) whether Plaintiff and the class members conferred a benefit on Defendants; (2) whether Defendant knew or should have known of the benefit; (3) whether Defendants retained an unjust benefit because the loan was void; and (4) what is the proper recovery for Plaintiff and the class members against each of the Defendants. - 102.
+Typicality.

-115. Typicality.
 Fed.
 R. Civ.
 P. 23(a)(3).
 Plaintiff's claims are typical of the claims of each putative class member.
 In addition, Plaintiff is entitled to relief under the same causes of action as the other members of the putative class.
-All claims are based on the same facts and legal theories.

-116. Adequacy of Representation.
+All claims are based on the same facts and legal theories. - 103.
+Adequacy of Representation.
 Fed.
 R. Civ.
 P. 23(a)(4).
-Plaintiff is an adequate representative of the putative class because his interests coincide with, and are not antagonistic to, the interests of the members of the class that Plaintiff seeks to represent.
+Plaintiff is an adequate representative of the putative class because her interests coincide with, and are not antagonistic to, the interests of the members of the class she seeks to represent.
 Plaintiff has retained counsel competent and experienced in such litigation, and they intend to continue to prosecute the action vigorously.
-Plaintiff and his counsel will fairly and adequately protect the interests of the members of the class.
-Neither Plaintiff nor his counsel have any interests that might cause them to not vigorously pursue this action.
+Plaintiff and her counsel will fairly and adequately protect the interests of the members of the class.
+Neither Plaintiff nor her counsel have any interests that might cause them to not vigorously pursue this action.

-117. Superiority.
-Fed.
-R. Civ.
-P. 23(b)(3).
-Questions of law and fact common to the class members predominate over questions affecting only individual members, and a class action is superior to other available methods for fair and efficient adjudication of the controversy.
+- class members predominate over questions affecting only individual members, and a class action is superior to other available methods for fair and efficient adjudication of the controversy.
 The damages sought by each member are such that individual prosecution would prove burdensome and expensive.
 It would be virtually impossible for members of the class individually to effectively redress the wrongs done to them.
 Even if the members of the class themselves could afford such individual litigation, it would be an unnecessary burden on the Courts.
 Furthermore, individualized litigation presents a potential for inconsistent or contradictory judgments and increases the delay and expense to all parties and to the court system because of the legal and factual issues raised by Defendants' conduct.
-By contrast, the class action device will result in substantial benefits to the litigants and the Court by allowing the Court to resolve numerous individual claims based upon a single set of proof in a case.

-118. All of the loans to California consumers in the name of Plain Green and Great Plains were void.

-119. Plaintiff and the class members conferred a benefit on Defendants when they repaid the void loans; Defendants knew or should have known of the benefits; and Defendants have been unjustly enriched through their receipt of any amounts in connection with the unlawful loans.
+By contrast, the class action device will result in substantial benefits to the litigants and the Court by allowing the Court to resolve numerous individual claims based upon a single set of proof in a case. - 105.
+All of the loans made by Defendants to Florida consumers were void and unenforceable. - 106.
+Plaintiff and members of the putative class conferred a benefit on Defendants when they repaid the void loans; Defendants knew or should have known of the benefit; and Defendants have been unjustly enriched through their receipt of any amounts in connection with the unlawful loans.

-120. Accordingly, on behalf of himself and all other California consumers similarly situated, Plaintiff seeks to recover from Defendants, jointly and severally, all amounts repaid on any loans with Plain Green and Great Plains.
+107. Accordingly, Plaintiff seeks to recover from Defendants, jointly and severally, all amounts repaid on any loans affiliated with Defendants' unlawful scheme.